richardneililagan/hpegdpmsp-slackin/README.md

 # e.g. docker run -p 3000:3000 -d richardneililagan/mspslackin:0.1.0
 ```

-> **Note** : The `Dockerfile` in this repo exposes port 3000 statically,
+> **Note** : The `Dockerfile` in this repo exposes port 3000 by default,
-> so make sure that you're mapping the container port 3000 to a port you
+> so make sure that you're mapping the right container port to a port you
 > want on the host machine.
 >
 > On the example above, `-p 3000:3000` maps the host port 3000 to the